 We see that the original data have more higher values than a Normal distribution due to the skew to right whereas the log-transformed data look like Normally distributed.

 Are the means in males and females different?
-Even though the distributions were not perfectly normal, the sample sizes (~500 for males and females) are large enough that the confidence interval from t.test() is a good approximation for the difference in means.
+Even though the distributions were not perfectly normal, the sample sizes (~500 for males and females) are large enough that the confidence interval from t.test() is a good approximation of the difference in means.

 y.m = x[x$sex == 1, "systbp"]